DsMans0021/Coinfluence-The-Social-Coin-Jar/README.md

 ## 📧 Contact

-For questions or feedback, please contact [Your Email] or create an issue on GitHub.
+For questions or feedback, please contact [medozizo008@gmail.com] or create an issue on GitHub.

 ---

 <div align="center">
-  Made with ❤️ by Your Name
+  Made with ❤️ by DsMans0021
 </div>